VnUgE/Plugins.Essentials/plugins/VNLib.Plugins.Essentials.Accounts.AppData/README.md

 # VNLib.Plugins.Essentials.Accounts.AppData
 *An Essentials plugin that provides endpoints for web-application synchronized storage such as user preferences.*

+> [!WARNING]
+> This plugin is still in early development and is not yet ready for production use.

 ## Builds
 Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my website (link below).